 With all the photo-, snack- and rest breaks, it took the better part of four hours to do the 4.5 miles from Pate Valley at 4380' to the junction up at 7,780' where the trail splits to go to Rodgers or over to Pleasant Valley.
 This is a surprisingly green and lush area, with no flowing water, though.
 There were a few parts where the trail went through (and almost got lost in) very thick growths of fern, looking amazing in the afternoon light.
 Past the junction, we had to climb a bit more, but it was a gentle and short incline, and then we descended into Pleasant Valley.
 It's very wet and even boggy in some places, and the main lake - Table Lake - is off the trail and from above it did not look like easily accessible or very friendly to camping.

 So we kept going, cresting another hill, then descending to Piute Creek.
-There was a lot of water in the creek, but still plenty, and we finally made camp at 8pm, a bit north of the crossing.
-It was late, we did 16 or 17 miles with over 5000' of gain, most of it in the sun, and we were drained.
+There was not huge amounts of water in the creek, but still plenty, and we finally made camp at 8pm a bit north of the crossing.
+It was late, we did 16 or 17 miles with over 4000' of gain, most of it in the sun, and we were drained.
 Soaking out feet in the cold water felt like medicine (and it was).

 We tried our best to go to sleep early and - not surprisingly - practically fainted in the tent.